-Copyright @1996 by The Minnesota Science Fiction Society (MN-StF).
+Copyright ©1996 by The Minnesota Science Fiction Society (MN-StF).
 All rights reserved.
 Published and distributed by the Minicon 31 Convention Staff for MN-StF- a non-profit, volunteerrun organization since 1968.
-No portion of this book (except as noted below) may be reproduced or transmitted in any form or by any means, about Minicon, The Minnesota Science Fiction Society (MN-StF), or any of our activ-Lake Street Station, Minneapolis, MN 55408-8297.
+No portion of this book (except as noted below) may be reproduced or transmitted in any form or by any means, electronic or mechanical.